STITCHING AS STORAGE

 To retrieve the biodata of plants, sensors are directly attached to the plant to record the changes in electrical conductivity that transpire through the stomata: a direct channel between the plants’ internal autonomous systems and the conditions of the external world.
 Each significant change within the stomata is communicated to the sensor, initiating the recording process.
 This biodata is then sonified and notated as a rhythmic composition, where each embroidered line signifies the duration of an 1/8th note, encoding the magnolia's biological rhythms into geometric harmony.

-Conforming to the principles of aleatoric composition, the rhythm is dependent on the “random” entropy as determined by the plant’s biological activity at the time of recording.
-The stitches articulate a rule-based compositional procedure that notate the “beat” of the plant.
+Conforming to the principles of aleatoric composition, the rhythm is dependent on the plant’s intrinsic stochastic rhythms at the time of recording.
+The notation is an algorithmic mark making instance that articulates a rule-based compositional procedure symbolizing the “beat” of the plant.
 The choice of stitching with two color values nods to the most basic form of computer code: base-2, wherein two binary values are utilized to constitute conversation, or in this case, rhythmic notation.

 •